 Appeals must be submitted to the Conduct Officer within five (5) business days after the date of the written decision described in the paragraph above.
 The same timeline is followed for both an Appeals Committee and a VP Hearing.
 Timelines may be adjusted upon mutual consent or when, after a good faith effort, it was not possible to convene the Appeals Committee according to the timeline.

-The student may appeal the written disciplinary meeting decision for the following reasons only:
+The student may appeal an initial judicial outcome decision for the following reasons only:

 - A procedural error that unfairly and materially affected the outcome of the disciplinary hearing.